Kamaldeen Sulemana’s Southampton suffer first defeat in 25 games

-Ghana winger Kamaldeen Sulemana was a late substitute for Southampton against Bristol City as they suffered a first defeat (3-1) in 25 games in all competitions.
+Ghanaian winger Kamaldeen Sulemana was a late substitute for Southampton against Bristol City as they suffered their first defeat (3-1) in 25 games in all competitions.

 The 21-year-old started the game on the bench and was brought on in the 74th minute to replace Joe Rothwell.